Intro

 loop

-While this will work, it only addresses stopping programs from running too fast.
+While this will work, it only addresses stopping the program from running too fast.
 Which is only halve of the problem.
 What happens if we run our program on a machine that is unable to maintain the required refresh rate ?
 The program slows down.
 The slower the computer, the slower the program.
 For games this can be unacceptable.

-You can either choose to ignore those users (ie. why support obsolete technology) , or look into some methods that approximate movement based on some type system constant.
+You can either choose to ignore those users (ie. why support obsolete technology?) , or look into some methods that approximate movement based on some type system constant.
 Like the system TIMER()

 The Raw Concept

 The previous program above follows a linear path.
 Where it handles the movement / drawing each complete refresh cycle.
-That is to say, it steps the character(s), draws the character(s) and repeats that process over and over.
+That is to say, the program steps the character(s), draws the character(s) and repeats that process over and over.
 So the user sees every step of the characters movement.
 The problem with this, as we've just discovered, is that this approach ties our programs performance to the performance of the computer it's been executed on.
 Which is not always good.

 One alternative (and the method used in the included example) is that we can scale our movements according to the amount of time that has elapsed since the object was created.